concepcion7/chart_exercise/README.md

     f(x): total pr updated that in that moment of time

-    Because the api limits and truncates the result to elements that fit into 100kb and since I only need the total_count in each request.
+    Because the api limits and truncates the result and since I only need the total_count in each request.
     I will do N requests.
 One request = one bucket (one minimum division of the date range) In the base case they will be 13 requests.
 Division: month.
 Range (from-to): 1 Year.
 13 months in 1 year including the same month in both years.